1 unstable release

 Key Type Required?
 Applies To Default Description

 type string yes all This must be either lint, tidy, or both.
 This defines what type of command this is.
-A command which is both must define lint_flags or tidy_flags as well.
+A command which is both must define lint-flags or tidy-flags as well.

 include string or array of strings yes all Each array member is a gitignore pattern that tells precious what files this command applies to.